 Welcome to our website.
 We hope you will find our site useful and easy to navigate.

-We are required to distinguish in our registers between authorised and unauthorised absence of pupils and to publish the same.
-The regulations state that it is the school who authorises an absence or designates an absence as unauthorised.
+We are required to distinguish in our registers between authorised and unauthorised absence of pupils.
+Regulations state that it is the school who authorises an absence or designates an absence as unauthorised.
 Please see the Pupil Attendance Policy on the 'Policies' section of the website.

 Following amendments to existing regulations (taking effect as of 1st September 2013), the Local Authority has a statutory duty under the Education Act 1996 to initiate legal proceedings where a child is not receiving suitable education by regular attendance at school or otherwise.

 The areas of legislation that LCC has responsibility for include:

 · School Attendance Order – Section 437 Education Act 1996

 If it appears to LCC that a child of compulsory age is not receiving suitable education a notice will be served in writing.

 · Prosecution under Section 444(1) and 441(1A) Education Act 1996

 If a child of compulsory school age who is a registered pupil at a school is failing to attend regularly at the school, parent(s) are guilty of an offence.